vsoch/qme/docs/_docs/tutorials/index.md

  - The [Slurm](slurm/) executor allows you to submit and manage jobs with srun.
  - [Create an executor](create-executor/) shows basic steps to create the slurm executor.
+ - [Singularity](singularity/) containers can allow for quick usage of qme on your cluster.

 If you want to request or suggest a tutorial, please [open an issue](https://github.com/{{ site.repo }}/issues).